xiaofeng-qiu/es6-plato/README.md

 # es6-plato
 Visualize JavaScript source complexity with plato.
 Based on the older es5 plato.

+NOTE: :warning: This Project is in currently Alpha :warning:

 ## Installation
 Install the module with: `npm install --save es6-plato`